 Some women consider cooking to be a chore.
 But with the right approach, it can actually be a super fun and delicious hobby to take up.
 Just imagine how it would feel to be able to do something really well that others can’t!
 Learning how to cook can uplift your mood, while building confidence.

 Since you’re already learning how to cook, why not learn the art of garnishing as well?
 Garnishing is the process of styling food to make it look presentable.
 Won’t it be more fun if your food looks like it’s being served at a five-star restaurant?

 Some of us are blessed with what they call a “green thumb.”
 When you have a green thumb, you are a natural plant lover and gardener.
 But who said only those with green thumbs can garden?
+Gardening brings peace and happiness.
+There is also something to be grateful about when you grow your own food and flowers.

 Whatever the color of your thumb, you can still learn this hobby.
-However, you must have the determination and will to love nature so you can be a successful.
+However, you must have the determination and will to love nature so you can be a successful gardener.

 Because you’re now into gardening, it might be nice to learn flower arranging as well.
 Many people find this particular hobby easy, although some say it’s difficult.
 In actual fact, the difficulty depends on your eye for design.

 Choose the colors and type of flower you like and let your feelings guide you.
 There is no wrong way to arrange flowers.